aim-rsf/browseMetadata/README.md

 ℹ Three outputs have been saved to your output directory, and two outputs should have opened in your browser.
 ```

+The output files are saved to your project directory.
 You can change the save location by adjusting the `output_dir` argument.
 Examples of outputs are available in [inst/outputs](https://github.com/aim-rsf/browseMetadata/tree/main/inst/outputs).

 #### `map_metadata()`